radiovisual/github-tweaks/readme.md

 # GitHub Tweaks

-> Chrome extension to help protect your eyes from GitHub's new blue url color.
+> A WIP Chrome extension to help protect your eyes from GitHub's new blue url color.

 I was inspired to build this extension so that GitHub's new blue url color would **stop burning holes in my eyes**, and setting my monitor on fire. :eyes: :fire: :desktop_computer: :fire: